-As the Executive Director, Ms. Moneymaker manages the operations of ABHES, including overseeing accreditation activities and staff.
+As the Executive Director, Ms. Tate manages the operations of ABHES, including overseeing accreditation activities and staff.
 She serves as liaison to state and federal regulatory bodies, including the U.S. Department of Education, and works closely with other national accrediting agencies, as well as credentialing agencies in the health care disciplines.
-She is the primary liaison to the ABHES Commission and serves as staff liaison to a variety of committees, including the Commissioner Nominating and the Programmatic Accreditation for Surgical Technology.
-She also oversees the program sessions for the Annual Conference and is primary editor for ABHES’ bi-annual newsletter, The Advantage.
+She is the primary liaison to the ABHES Commission and serves as staff liaison to a variety of committees, including the Commissioner Nominating.
+She also oversees and is the primary editor for ABHES’ bi-annual newsletter, The Advantage.

 India Y. Tips

 Assistant Executive Director

 Ms. Tips joined ABHES in 1995 and currently serves as the Assistant Executive Director.
 In her position, Ms. Tips is the primary contact for schools seeking a new or renewed grant of accreditation, providing technical guidance to assist schools progressing through the accreditation process.
 She manages the Self-Evaluation Report (SER) materials and conducts preliminary consultation visits to confirm applicant eligibility and readiness to undergo the evaluation process.
 Ms. Tips also develops and maintains the curriculum for the Accreditation Workshops, which are required trainings for schools seeking accreditation, in which she serves as the primary presenter.